jdruiter/simax-animationfinder/README.md

 Finds avatar animations corresponding to a sentence.

+Ready to go.
 Sample data loaded in the database.
-Ready to go.
-More info on the begin page.
+More info on the begin page:

 Begin: localhost:8000/